 Victims in a car crash can be severely injured or even killed by a negligent driver in the other vehicle.
 It can mean months of recovery involving physical injury, emotional trauma, and financial hardship to victims and their families.
 Those severely injured often never fully recover from the overwhelming consequences of the incident.
 Moreover, a negligent or at-fault driver who was not acting responsibly can make matters seem more devastating.
-In Texas, victims can file a lawsuit against the other driver to pay for damages not covered by insurance if they can prove the other party was negligent.
-But, what is negligence?
+In Texas, victims can file a lawsuit against the other driver to pay for damages not covered by insurance if they can establish a prima facie case of negligence and prove the other party was negligent.
+But what is negligence?

 There are four elements of negligence that must be established by the plaintiff to do this.